Reviewed by David Trinklein

 The budstick is a twig, usually from the current season's growth.
 It is taken from the plant of the desirable variety to be increased.
 It should have average vigor, be healthy and have plump, well-developed buds.
 Buds on the center of the twig are generally better than those near the tip or the base (where the twig may have branched from another limb).

 As soon as you cut the budstick from the tree or shrub, clip off the leaves; allow about 1/2 inch of the leafstalk to remain as a handle.
-Use budsticks as soon as they are taken from the tree, but if necessary, they may be stored in cool, moist conditions.
+Use budsticks as soon as they are taken from the tree but, if necessary, they may be stored in cool, moist conditions.

-As in other forms of grafting, a very sharp knife is important.
+As with other forms of grafting, a very sharp knife is important.
 Special budding knives are available that can be used for making the cuts and lifting bark for easy bud insertion.
 To cut a bud from the budstick, start 1/2 to 3/4 inch below the base of the bud (Figure 1).
 Make a smooth, slicing cut upward that extends 1/2 to 3/4 inch above the bud.
 As you finish the cut, bring the knife upward to release the bud.
 You must cut the wood (shield) attached to the bud straight (Figure 2).
 Beginners often remove buds with a slightly curved cut.
 A curve in the shield (wood attached to the bud) makes poor contact and most likely will not form a union.
-When you cut the bud from the budstick, you must immediately insert it into the understock before either dries.
-Any drying or dirt on the bud shield can mean failure.
+When you cut the bud from the budstick, you must immediately insert it into the understock before either dries out.
+Any drying or debris on the bud shield can result in failure.
 Some budders remove the wood from the shield, leaving only the bark and bud for insertion.
 However, beginners will be more successful if they leave the wood on the bud piece.